Have you ever wondered why your blood glucose patterns are too high, too low and often never right no matter what

-Have you ever wondered why your blood glucose patterns are too high, too low and often never right no matter what insulin?
+Have you ever wondered why your blood glucose patterns are too high, too low and often never right no matter what doses?

 CGMS studies are useful for both adults with Type 2 Diabetes Mellitus and children and adults with Type 1 Diabetes Mellitus.
 CGMS studies can help the patient and the doctor to fine tune insulin and oral medicaitions.
 T